melaniezheng/dnn_house_saleprice/README.md

 ### Prediction house saleprice using Deep Neural Networks.

 Motivation:

 I led a team of three to participate in the kaggle challenge house-prices-advanced-regression-techniques.
 We tried various machine learning techniques including linear estimators, regularized linear estimator (lasso, ridge, elastic net), GradientBoost, XGBoost, CatBoost, and Stacked regressor.
 We built a data pipe line to clean data, impute missing values, add new features, one hot encode categorical features, and drop unhelpful features to preprocess the data that's going into the models.
-That was our first ever machine learning project and our prediction ranked top 14% on the Leadership board.
-Here is a link to the github repo. https://github.com/melaniezheng/predicting_house_saleprice
+That was our first ever machine learning project and our prediction ranked top 14% on the Leadership board. <br> Here is a link to the github repo. https://github.com/melaniezheng/predicting_house_saleprice

 Since then, I've been obssessed in various machine learning techniques, read a lot about data processing and machine learning techning techniques, especially deep neural networks.
 I took some deep learning course offere by deeplearning.ai on Coursera and wanted to put what I've learned into an actual project.